astrophena/tsid/README.md

         $ xcaddy build --with go.astrophena.name/tsid

-2. Make sure that `tsid` is ordered first:

-        {
-          order tsid first
-        }

-3. Add the `tsid` directive to your Caddyfile and use the placeholders:
+2. Add the `tsid` directive to your Caddyfile and use the placeholders:

         tsid